tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-nw.js.md

 **Teamwire** is a fast, easy to use and secure enterprise messaging app that improves team communication and collaboration and increases the productivity of businesses.

-Teamwire is available cross-platform for mobile and desktop devices, and offers a desktop app for Windows, Mac and Linux.
+Teamwire is available cross-platform for all mobile and desktop devices, and offers a desktop app for Windows, Mac and Linux.

 [![Teamwire for Desktop screenshot](http://www.teamwire.eu/assets/Uploads/Teamwire-Enterprise-Messaging-App-for-Desktop.tiff)](http://www.teamwire.eu)